mykoz/resource-links/jupyter/1_install_jupyter_notebook.md

 ##Jupyter (IPython) Notebook:  Getting Started
-It is an interactive computational environment, in which you can combine code execution, rich text, mathematics, plots and rich media.
-For more details on the Jupyter Notebook, please see the Jupyter website.
+The Jupyter notebook is an interactive computational environment, in which you can combine code, execution, rich text, mathematics, plots and rich media.

 ####[Install the Notebook](http://jupyter.readthedocs.io/en/latest/install.html)
 Installing Jupyter using Anaconda and conda: